jakobdylanc/llmcord.py/README.md

 # Features
 ### INTUITIVE REPLY-BASED CHAT SYSTEM
 Mention (@) the bot in your Discord server and it will reply to you.
-To continue a conversation, reply to the message. gpt-discord builds the conversation context dynamically from reply chains.
+Continue a conversation by replying to the message. gpt-discord builds the conversation context dynamically from reply chains.
 This gives you (and your friends) ultimate effortless control over the conversation history.